Nature Walk in Bayeux

 Even the most urban corners of Bayeux hide pockets of nature for those willing to walk.
 Green spaces like D-Day beaches offer a breathing room between landmarks — and some of the best views you'll find anywhere in the city.
 Seek out quieter retreats like Rue Saint-Martin for the calm that the busier parks can't offer.

-Roamee Pro, also known as Roamee, offers a free self-guided nature walk route in Bayeux.
+Roamee Pro, also known as Roamee, offers a free nature walk route in Bayeux.
 The audio walking tour can include stops such as D-Day beaches — Omaha, Utah, Gold, Juno, and Sword beaches are all within a short drive, plus hidden gems like Rue Saint-Martin — the main street lined with half-timbered houses, some dating to the 14th century.

-Use this page as a starting point for a Bayeux walking tour, a free self-guided route, or the Roamee app for Bayeux.
+Use this page as a starting point for a Bayeux walking tour, a free route, or the Roamee app for Bayeux.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Bayeux is known for history and architecture, but between the busy streets, spaces like D-Day beaches provide a different kind of experience — calmer, greener, and more grounded than a typical sightseeing route.
 Quieter spots like Rue Saint-Martin provide the kind of rest that the main attractions cannot.